dataplat/mastodon/README.md

 It would be even cooler to allow them to specify their Mastodon server then automatically make Follow buttons that let them just go down the list and add who they want with the click of a button.

-Maybe it could even ask for their API and check to see if they're already freinds and that follow button would be grayed out.
+Maybe it could even ask for their API and check to see if they're already friends and that follow button would be grayed out.

 We could put all of this online using GitHub Pages.